Animal Behavior College, Inc.

 Due to employment growth and the need to replace workers who leave the occupation, job opportunities for most positions should be excellent.
 The need to replace workers leaving the field will create the overwhelming majority of job openings.
 Many animal caretaker jobs require little or no training and have flexible work schedules, making them suitable for people seeking a first job or for temporary or part-time work.
 Prospective groomers also will face excellent opportunities as the companion dog population is expected to grow and services such as mobile grooming continue to grow in popularity.
 The outlook for caretakers in zoos and aquariums, however, is not favorable due to slow job growth and keen competition for the few positions.

-Since 1999, there has been a 70% growth in the pet industry.
-The animal industry is now bigger than the toy industry with the amount spent on pets doubling since a decade ago and annual spending expected to hit $52 billion in the next two years.
+Since 2004, there has been a 70% growth in the pet industry.
+The animal industry is now bigger than the toy industry with the amount spent on pets nearly doubling since a decade ago and annual spending expected to hit near $60 billion in the next two years.
 There are 73.9 million households who have dogs in the U.S.

 Each year we speak to people that work in every facet of the animal industry.
 Of the thousands of groomers, pet sitters, dog walkers, kennel tech workers, veterinarians, vet assistants/techs we talk to, we consistently hear the same thing “I am inundated with questions on training and behavior.
 Literally thousands of dollars are walking out my door everyday by not having proper certification and education!”
 As a certified dog trainer and certified groomer, you can make your time with the animals more pleasurable since the animals you are grooming will be trained.
 The two certifications work hand in hand since once you have trained a dog, you can let them know you also have your grooming certification.
 This is a great way to remain in contact with your clients even after you have trained their dogs and a great way to maximize your networking and income potential.
 We also have a veterinary assistant program, which will provide you with the skills necessary to work in a veterinary hospital, animal shelter, kennel or rescue.
 Combining a grooming certification with a veterinary assistant certification will give you additional advantage when seeking employment as many veterinary hospitals offer grooming as well.
 Whether you decide to work for a veterinarian or in a doggy day care, dual and triple certifications are very advantageous to have.

-Based on recent enrollment at Animal Behavior College, Inc., 69% of all online Dog Obedience Instructor Training Program students complete the program in as little as 78 weeks.
-However, 71% of all students who graduated this program did so in less than 78 weeks.
+Based on enrollment at Animal Behavior College, Inc., 69% of all online Dog Obedience Instructor Training Program students complete the program in as little as 78 weeks.
+However, 70% of all students who graduated this program did so in less than 78 weeks.
 In 2013, ABC launched its onsite Dog Obedience Instructor Training Program.
-In its first year, 88% of all onsite students completed the program within 22 weeks.
-Of our Veterinary Assistant Program students, 65% of them complete the program in as little as 78 weeks.
-However, 86% of all students who graduated this program did so in less than 78 weeks.
-Our Grooming Instruction Program, has a completion rate of 59%.
-However, 73% of all students who graduated this program did so in less than 78 weeks.
+Since its launch, 94% of all onsite students completed the program within 22 weeks.
+Of our Veterinary Assistant Program students, 60% of them complete the program in as little as 78 weeks.
+However, 85% of all students who graduated this program did so in less than 78 weeks.
+Our Grooming Instruction Program, has a completion rate of 57%.
+However, 70% of all students who graduated this program did so in less than 78 weeks.

 Animal Behavior College does not guarantee employment or any level of wages.